Incidence of road injuries in Sri Lanka

 Although road injury incidence is significantly higher among residents of urban areas than residents of rural areas (Figure 6).
 Men have significantly higher rates of non-fatal road injury incidence than women (Figure 7), with a point estimate that is almost four times higher.
 Road injury incidence is higher among young adults (18-44 years) than the oldest group but the difference is not statistically significant.
 It should be noted that while the non-fatal injury rate among those older than 65 years is much lower than among young adults, the death rate among the elderly (Figure 4b) is the highest, pointing to high case fatality rates among the elderly.

+These country reports were produced as part of a project funded by the World Bank Global Road Safety Facility.
+The results presented here are based on secondary data analysis of data collected by various national and international agencies.
 We are grateful to Mrs. Susantha Ranadheera and her team at the Vital Statistics Unit of the Registrar General’s Department of Sri Lanka for providing the detailed breakdown of cause of death data for Sri Lanka.
 We are also thankful to Dr. Eeshara Kottegoda and Prof. Amal Kumarage for providing access to relevant data for the analysis.